LeanneCreedon/LeanneCreedon/README.md

 - 🐧 I'm a games development graduate
 - 🐝 As part of my course, I completed an internship as a Software Enginner and am now open to new opportunities!
 - 👀 I’m interested in Video Games, Music, Animals and Art
-- 🌱 I’m currently learning Java, C++, Animation, C#, Unity, Unreal Engine
+- 🌱 I’m currently building my skills and knowledge with the aim of developing a strong portfolio
 - 📫 How to reach me:
 - Linkedln - www.linkedin.com/in/leanne-creedon
 - Email - leannercreedon@gmail.com